tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 ---------------------------------------------

 * ``TODO``: CRUD: Create, Read, Update, Delete in team-settings (some of it is not implemented, also document the :term:`Curl` way for everything?)
-* ``TODO``: Deletion is tricky, but solved: the rest api end-point fails if the :term:`IdP` to be deleted is still authenticating active users in the team; but if you move all those users to other :term:`IdP`s, you can delete it.
+* ``TODO``: Deletion is tricky, but solved: the rest api end-point fails if the :term:`IdP` to be deleted is still authenticating active users in the team; but if you move all those users to other IdPs, you can delete it.
 * ``TODO``: There is also a `force` query parameter in the delete end-point that removes all dangling users instead of failing.
 * ``TODO``: What's to be decided is how to add that to team settings.
 * ``TODO``: Currently we need to fall back to the rest api for all this.